woocommerce/qit-documentation/docs/managed-tests/validation.md

 ## What validation tests check

+- **readme.txt file:**
+  The test checks for the presence of a readme.txt file, which all plugins and themes are [required to provide](https://woocommerce.com/document/create-a-plugin/#section-8).

 - **Plugin headers:**
   The test checks for the presence of important headers in your plugin or theme’s main file and `readme.txt`.
 The following headers should be present and accurate:
     - `Requires PHP`